radhika-kanwar/Python-Bootcamp-Pierian/README.md

 # Python-Bootcamp-Pierian
-This repository has all the challenges/projects from the Complete Python Bootcamp by Pierian Data on Udemy.
+This repository has the challenges/projects from the Complete Python Bootcamp by Pierian Data on Udemy.